Barthelemy-Drabczuk/SyncClipboard/README.md

 Could use python and the [PyClip](https://pypi.org/project/pyclip/) and/or [Pillow](https://pypi.org/project/Pillow/) libraries.
 Just have a quick GUI to login the user account and start the listener deamon and a few settings (peek/pop; shortcut to use instead of Ctrl+C/Ctrl+V).
 Maybe in the futures adding a way to view the clipboard history ?

+### Update 13/02/23

+Actually using [Pyperclip](https://pypi.org/project/pyperclip/) in the end for dealing with the text's clipboard and [Pynput](https://pypi.org/project/pynput/) for capturing keyboard shortcuts.

 ## Server

 Python would still work just fine, probably with a docker image of django or something of the sort running the observer and the user's stack via database's calls.